Beyoğlu: Tourism

-Some of the city's historic pubs and winehouses are located in the areas around İstiklal Avenue (İstiklal Caddesi) in Beyoğlu.
-The 19th century Çiçek Pasajı (literally Flower Passage in Turkish, or Cité de Péra in French, opened in 1876) on İstiklal Avenue can be described as a miniature version of the famous Galleria in Milan, Italy, and has rows of historic pubs, winehouses and restaurants.
 The site of Çiçek Pasajı was originally occupied by the Naum Theatre, which was burned during the great fire of Pera in 1870.
 The theatre was frequently visited by Sultans Abdülaziz and Abdülhamid II, and hosted Giuseppe Verdi's play Il Trovatore before the opera houses of Paris.
-After the fire of 1870, the theatre was purchased by the local Greek banker Hristaki Zoğrafos Efendi, and architect Kleanthis Zannos designed the current building, which was called Cité de Péra or Hristaki Pasajı in its early years.
+After the fire of 1870, the theatre was purchased by the local Greek banker Hristaki Zoğrafos Efendi, and architect Kleanthis Zannos designed the current building, which was opened in 1876 and called the Cité de Péra or Hristaki Pasajı in its early years.
 Yorgo'nun Meyhanesi (Yorgo's Winehouse) was the first winehouse to be opened in the passage.
-In 1908 the Ottoman Grand Vizier Sait Paşa purchased the building, and it became known as the Sait Paşa Passage.
+In 1908 the Ottoman Grand Vizier Said Pasha purchased the building, and it became known as the Said Pasha Passage.
 Following the Russian Revolution of 1917, many impoverished noble Russian women, including a Baroness, sold flowers here.
 By the 1940s the building was mostly occupied by flower shops, hence the present Turkish name Çiçek Pasajı (Flower Passage).
 Following the restoration of the building in 1988, it was reopened as a galleria of pubs and restaurants.